tutti/ExcavatinatorAPI/README.md

 #### Excavatinator.events.raceUpdated
 Triggered whenever a race's updated event triggers.
 Passes the updated race as argument.

-#### Excavatinator.events.cratesUpdated
-Triggered whenever the crate information changes, such as when the player crates an artifact or completes a new one.

 #### Excavatinator.events.ready
 Triggered once, after Excavatinator has finished loading all of its data.
 After this has triggered, all data and functions for Excavatinator will be completely ready for use.